-(Chester enters the saloon carrying a jug of moonshine.
+(She folds the letter, rises, and exits.
+Chester enters the saloon with a drinking glass.
 He's looking a little tipsy.
+"Twinkle, Twinkle, Little Star" plays under.
 On the verge of tears, Chester stumbles to the table and has a seat.)